SahraMohamad/Electra/README.md

 Leaner than CrewAI & meaner than Autogen, we can beat prompting & fine-tuning by using our conversational framework to spawn groupchats of collaborative agents to solve all your problems __(in just 4 lines of code)__.

-In Electoral-LLM, we adapted this framework to simulate how current events can affect voter popularity in real-time by mass-generating hordes of human-like llms with hyperspecific backstories and indentities.
+We adapted this framework to simulate how current events can affect real-time election results: by using census data to replicate voter districts, generating detailed backstories for AI agents, and programming them to think exactly like the voters they are acting out.
 ```python
 from Network import Network
 breaking_news = '''Breaking News!
 Donald Trump will launch his own cryptocurrency.'''